keboola/developers-docs/extend/component/ui-options/default-configuration/index.md

 {% endhighlight %}

-Then adding a new row to configuration will use also the default values, and the final configuration will look like this:
+Then adding a new row to the configuration will use the default values too, and the final configuration will look like this:

 {% highlight json %}